Ritik187/Face-mask-detection-/README.md

 ### Implementation
-I used Jupyter notebook to implement all these files for this model.
+I used Jupyter Notebook to implement all these files for this model.

 ### Result
-This model gave 99% accuracy for Face Mask Detection after training via tensorflow-gpu==2.0.0
+This model gave 99% accuracy for face without mask Detection after training via tensorflow-gpu==2.0.0

 ### Author
 <li>Ritik Meena</li>